-A video chat room is a form of video chat configuration that allows about 50 users to simultaneously communicate with each other in real-time.
+A video chat room is a form of video chat configuration that allows about 50 users to communicate simultaneously in real time.
 If you’ve used Messenger’s Room before, then there’s a chance you have a pretty good idea of what a video chat room is.
+Here I will demonstrate how to create a free video chat room app with ZEGOCLOUD in this article.

-One of the potent SDKs that ZEGOCLOUD offers is the Video Call SDK.
-It is an audiovisual component that is reliable and incredibly scalable that enables the interchange of real-time video and audio data between two connected places.
+One of the powerful SDKs that ZEGOCLOUD offers is the Video Call SDK.
+It is an audiovisual, reliable, and incredibly scalable component that enables the interchange of real-time video and audio data between two connected places.

 The cloud video architecture of ZEGOCLOUD is established and incredibly scalable.
-Using this SDK, you can set up a complete real-time video and audio communication system in the form of a video chat.
+Hence, you can set up a complete real-time video and audio communication system as a video chat using this SDK.

 2. Maintain contact wherever you are.

-The video Call SDK from ZEGOCLOUD is essentially location-agnostic, in contrast to many other real-time video SDKs available today.
+The video Call SDK from ZEGOCLOUD is essentially location-agnostic, unlike many other real-time video SDKs available today.
 It is in use in more than 200 nations.
 Consequently, you won’t need to circumvent anything to get in.

 3. Improvement of the audio and video

 This is where the programming creativity of the ZEGOCLOUD team shines.
-The Video Call SDK is made to deliver high-quality video and audio transmissions in a continuous, stable stream while managing system resources.
+In fact, the Video Call SDK delivers high-quality video and audio transmissions in a continuous, stable stream while managing system resources.

 ZEGOCLOUD manages the app’s total reliance on the network using efficient algorithms.
 Additionally, it offers advanced network exception management and reconnection.

-For UI automation, ZEGOCLOUD provides UIKit.
-Additionally, it has SDK-level customization, which gives you additional freedom to customize the user interface.
+For UI automation, ZEGOCLOUD provides UIKits.
+It has SDK-level customization, which gives you additional freedom to customize the user interface.

 Preparation